cockroachdb/docs/src/current/cockroachcloud/connect-to-a-serverless-cluster.md

 ## Step 1.
 Authorize your network
 {{site.data.alerts.callout_info}}
-By default, a serverless cluster is open to all traffic as we will auto-add a rule 0.0.0.0/0 when the cluster is created.
+On creation, a Serverless cluster is open to all traffic as it is created with a 0.0.0.0/0 default network.

 One needs to have at least one IP allowlist rule for a serverless cluster.
 It means if one tries to remove the default 0.0.0.0/0 rule, they have to add another one with a valid IP / CIDR which could access the cluster.